daattali/beautiful-jekyll/_drafts/backup-and-restore-vms-with-nakivo.md

 [![](/img/2021-10-18_11h14_34.png)](https://www.nakivo.com/resources/download/trial-download/)

+### Nakivo Backup and Replication v10.4

+Nakivo recently released version 10.4 of their Backup and replication solution.
+This latest release includes important improvements such as:

+* **Immutable Local Repository:** Feature that allows you to make recovery points in a local Backup Repository immutable for a specified period of time.
+Immutable backups are protected from deletion, modification, and encryption by ransomware.
+* **Two-Factor Authentication:** Two-Factor Authentication for users accessing the product web interface.
+This update provides an additional layer of security against malicious access to backup data by requiring a verification code in addition to the username and password when logging in.
+* **File Recovery for Nutanix AHV VMs:** NAKIVO Backup & Replication now supports file recovery for Nutanix AHV VMs.

+The newer version 10.4.1 also includes support for vSphere 7.0.3.

 ### Deploy Nakivo appliance

 First, let's start by downloading the appliance that we will deploy in our vSphere environment.
 Before deploying, consider reading the [Ransomware best practices ](https://www.nakivo.com/ransomware-protection/white-paper/best-practices-for-ransomware-protection-and-recovery/)to protect your backup infrastructure, which may become your last line of defense.